RaifCoonjah/cool404page/README.md

 - All-In-Page, all the code for the website is inside the page itself.
 No need for any external folders and files!
 - Regular updates.
 (I promise)

-- > What's next?
+- > What's coming in future updates?

-- A dark mode.
+- ✅ A dark mode.
+(Has been added in the lastest update, check release page!)
 - A switch to go from Day Light to Dark Light.
 (My fancy names for light and dark mode)
 - Live Search based on xml.
 - More Designs and Colors, from Ferarri red to Banana yellow!